 Common Causes of a Wrongful Death in Irvine

 Accidents are the fourth most common cause of death in the United States.
-In recent years, a 14-year-old girl named Ashton Sweet was killed by a drunk driver when her vehicle was struck in Irvine.
-This is just one example of wrongful death in the Irvine area, but these cases are frighteningly common.
+Recently, a 14-year-old girl named Ashton Sweet was killed by a drunk driver when her vehicle was struck in Irvine.
+This is just one example of wrongful death in the Irvine area, but these cases are frighteningly familiar.

 Common causes of wrongful death include: